ferrixx/risky-sips/README.md

 Coming soon on:
 - App Store
 - Google Play

-## 📸 **Add Your Own Screenshots & GIFs**
-You can showcase your game screens by adding images in the assets folder and linking them here.
-For example:

 ## 📜 **License**
 This project is licensed under the Apache License – see the LICENSE file for details.